 We hope that you will apply to UNC Chapel Hill for graduate training in Developmental Psychology.
 Please note that we begin processing applications in early December.
 See Admissions and the Graduate School for additional information on the application process.
 We usually make our initial selections by early February, and we will contact you then if you have been invited to interview.
 Offers of admission will follow shortly thereafter.
 Depending upon the responses from our initial offers, we sometimes admit students who are on our waiting list.

 Please feel free to call or send e-mail if you have questions about the program that could affect your decision to apply.
 Our webpage has assorted addresses and phone numbers for faculty, staff, and current students.
 Most general questions about graduate school at UNC can be answered by Student Services, 919-962-7149.
-Specific questions about the Developmental Program should go to Dana Ripperton or Program Director, Peter A. Ornstein.
+Specific questions about the Developmental Program should go to Lori Shamblin or Program Director, Peter A. Ornstein.